muzahid-c/nginx-lb-docker/README.md

 `appnet0` will have ip address `10.10.0.1`.
 This can be verified either by `ip addr` or `docker inspect appnet0`.

 ## Step 2 (Create the dockerfile for load balancer)
 Now we will create the docker file for load balancer of Nginx.
-Dockerfile will be as following:
+The name of the dockerfile file in the repo is `lbdockerfile` and it contains below lines only:

 ```
 FROM nginx